|Born||in Rome, Lazio, Italy|

 Mini Bio (1)

 She was renowned for her earthy, passionate, woman-of-the-soil roles.
 She and Rossellini were lovers for some years after Open City, until he began his infamous affair with Ingrid Bergman.
-She had one child, a son, Luca, out of wedlock by Italian actor Massimo Serato.
+She had one child, Luca, with Italian actor Massimo Serato.
 The boy was later stricken with polio and Magnani dedicated her life to caring for him.
 Her only marriage, to Italian director Goffredo Alessandrini in the mid-1930s, lasted only a short while and ended in an annulment.
 Her last film was Federico Fellini's Roma (1972).
-She died in her native Rome from pancreatic cancer the following year at age 65.
+She died in her native Rome from pancreatic cancer the following year at age sixty-five.

 - IMDb Mini Biography By: Norman Powers/Robert Sieger